65 years ago, she went up a tree a princess and came down a queen

 In keeping with the habits of a lifetime, Elizabeth, who is 90, is expected to spend the day quietly at Sandringham, her country estate 110 miles north of London.

-The course of Elizabeth's life was forever changed in 1936 when her uncle, Edward VII, abdicated to marry Wallis Simpson, a twice-divorced American commoner.
-His brother, Albert, became king, adopting for his reign the name George VI.
+The course of Elizabeth's life was forever changed in 1936 when King Edward VIII, her uncle, abdicated to marry Wallis Warfield Simpson, a twice-divorced U.S. commoner.
+His brother Albert became king, adopting for the name George VI.

 And Princess Elizabeth, who had spent the first 10 years of her life never expecting to become queen, suddenly found herself first in line to the throne.